nanux-io/nanux/README.md

 ### Editor

-The project used the go modules, in order to have tools working in your editor don't forget to add the container GOPATH to the host GOPATH when working on the project.
+The project used the go modules, in order to have tools working in your editor don't forget to add the container `GOPATH` to the host `GOPATH` when working on the project.

-#### VSCode
+#### VS Code

-For vscode, add the followin setting for the workspace:
+For VS Code, add the followin setting for the workspace:

 ```json
 {